ainarajn/Final_Master_Project/README.md

 **Process status:** REVIEW LikDir

 This script analyse two genetically correlated traits and infer the direction and intensity of selection.

+It is necessary: <https://github.com/andersonwinkler/PALM.git> (palm.py has been modified -> palm_custom.py)

 **Input**: